Career Fair Sponsors

 • Option 2: Commanding an Online Presence: Leveraging Technology to Build your Personal Brand

-Moderator: Kristi Brown; Panelists: Lynn Moore, Ross Macpherson & Barbara Olson
+Moderator: Kristi Brown; Panelists: Lynn Moore, Ross Macpherson & Barbra Olson

 FACT: more than 80 percent of recruiters will conduct formal or informal social media audits before considering you.
 Do you appear online as you would want a recruiter to see you?
 Most people have an “accidental” virtual brand, a random selection of content that just got up there somehow.
 In today’s job market, you need a purposeful online brand – you need to KNOW what’s out there.
 In this panel, you’ll learn innovative strategies to build and manage a powerful online identity that properly supports your career goals.